 own and the Divine's evolutionary purpose.

-Ignorance, and move to a many-sided Integral knowledge, which enables us to
+develop a many-sided Integral knowledge, enabling us to perceive the

-descents of knowledge in the form of light, intuition, and revelation, while
+spiritual planes, enabling descents of knowledge in the form of light,

-earth based on the power of the spirit.
+based on the powers of the spirit; of peace, harmony, wisdom, truth,

 His Theory of Creation